 Buffalo, N.Y.
-(WBEN) A federal judge ruled Tuesday that the death penalty trial for the Tops supermarket mass shooter will take place in Buffalo.
+(WBEN) - A federal judge ruled Tuesday that the death penalty trial for the shooter in the racially motivated mass shooting at the Tops Friendly Market along Jefferson Avenue will take place in Buffalo.

 U.S. District Judge Lawrence Vilardo ruled that while jury selection may take longer, the case should remain in Buffalo, balancing the interests of victims with the defendant's right to a fair trial.

 Gendron is serving a sentence of life in prison without the possibility of parole after pleading guilty to multiple state charges, including murder.
-Ten people died when Gendron opened fire at the Tops on Jefferson Avenue on May 14, 2022.
+He killed 10 Black people and injured three others when he opened fire at the Tops on Jefferson Avenue on May 14, 2022.

 Jury selection is expected to begin in August, with the trial scheduled to start in September.